 Let’s find out, how easy is to be a Vegetarian in Greece.

 Hello Nektarie, welcome to our first Interview!
 Are you Vegetarian or Vegan?
 Please describe your nutritious habits.

-I am Vegetarian.
-I am thinking to transition in Veganism but I am not in a hurry, I want to make it the correct way.
+I am a Vegetarian.
+I am thinking of transition in Veganism but I am not in a hurry, I want to make it the correct way.
 Regarding my nutritious habits, I usually eat way too many legumes, vegetables, pasta, peanut butter, wheat and drink plant-based milk.

 How long are you Vegetarian?

 Describe your nutritional habits BEFORE your transition to Vegetarianism?
 Would you ever return to your old habits?